MichaelSheinman/short-story-generator/README.md

 ## Data Transformations

+The initial data consisted of a single text file where the titles and stories were not distinctly separated.
+To make the data usable for our project objectives, we required it to be organized in a structured manner.
+Consequently, we converted the text file data into a dictionary format, where the titles served as the keys and the stories as the corresponding values.
+Please refer to the "clean_data" function for further details.

 For the story completion model, we use a pre-trained GPT2 text encoder, which encodes the text using Byte-Pair Encoding (BPE).
 We also restrict the length of the resulting sequence, given that GPT2 has a limited context length, which is possibly exceeded by some of the stories.